 - Bahamas Real Estate: The Ultimate Guide - November 9, 2022

 - The Ultimate List of Facts & Statistics about The Bahamas - November 6, 2022

 Who wouldn’t want to live in a magical collection of islands that celebrates the natural beauty of the Caribbean?
 Living in The Bahamas–and even getting permanent residency there through a residence visa–is a distant dream for many worldwide, but it doesn’t have to be.

 Here at MCR Bahamas, we help countless clients from the US, Canada, the UK, and throughout the world find their dream residential or investment property in The Bahamas.
 Of course, the beautiful weather, tax benefits, and laid-back lifestyle encourage many to seek permanent residency in The Bahamas (Bahamas Residence Visa).
-If you have dreams of relocating to The Bahamas permanently, keep reading.

 Today we’ll walk through everything you need to know about Bahamas permanent residency requirements, including information about applications, character references, and how to get speedy consideration.